iamvery/iamvery.github.com/_posts/2013-11-05-bootstrapping-mavericks.markdown

 Hopefully all you fine folks out there have been met with _much_ better success than myself upgrading to Apple's shiny new OS!
 Let me know if you have any questions.
 Maybe I can help you avoid some stress ;)

+\***UPDATE**\* 9 Nov 2013

+I finally got around to updating the iMac to Mavericks.
+Armed with the experience of updating my laptop, the pain _greatly_ decreased.

+The update went smoothly.
+As for my development envrionment, `capybara-webkit` was broken, crashing with `Errno::EPIPE` exceptions after 100ish specs run (as expected).

+I was able to fix this using these decidedly less drastic steps:

+1. Updated brew (always be updatin' brew, why not?)
+2. `brew uninstall qt`.
+Homebrew's QT hasn't worked with 10.9.
+I don't trust it.
+3. Installed QT manually from the [.pkg installer](http://download.qt-project.org/official_releases/qt/4.8/4.8.5/qt-mac-opensource-4.8.5.dmg)
+4. `gem uninstall capybara-webkit`.
+I believe the installation of this gem binds, links, or some such to QT.
+This was for good measure.
+Maybe not needed?
+5. `bundle`.
+Installed my dependencies again, installing `capybara-webkit`

+After this I ran the spec suite and we're all green!
+Sweet ;)